stevenc-stb/spdx-3-model/model/Hardware/Classes/CreateAction.md

 To create a product you use the Creation Action.

 Relationship:

-For Each `CreateAction` there is at least one `/Core/Relationship` class or subclass with the relationshipType of 'hasOutput’ on the from and an `/Core/Element` class or subclass on the to.
+For each `CreateAction` there is at least one `/Core/Relationship` class or subclass with the relationshipType of 'hasOutput’ on the from and a `/Core/Element` class or subclass on the to.

 ## Metadata